Chapter 13: Savage Beasts – 151 AK, Spring to 152 AK, Late Summer

-“No, Major,” Commander Taylor interrupted.
-“We will document as you recommend but we cannot tell the prince.
+“No, Major,” Commander Ta’ler interrupted.
+“We will document as you recommend but can’t tell the prince.
 Not now.
-He is untried as a ruler.
-We must watch and wait until the prince carries the weight of it for a while.
-He may react rashly, getting us all killed.
+He’s untried as a ruler.
+We must watch and wait until the prince carries that weight for a while.
+He might react rashly, getting us all killed.
 Worse, it would imperil the kingdom.
-Besides, we have not identified the perpetrator yet.
-This is a political war between good and evil, and we do not know all the players.”
+Besides, we haven’t identified the perpetrator.
+This is a war between good and evil.
+We don’t know all the players.”

-“You are wise, commander,” Blackhawk acknowledged as the others nodded.
+“Yes, commander,” Blackhawk acknowledged as the others nodded.
 “Please be quick, gentlemen.
 I must return the horse by morning.
-If I am gone longer, I’ll be missed, and they’ll silence us all.
-I could not withstand Melazera’s torture.
+If I’m gone longer, I’ll be missed, and they’ll silence us all.
+I couldn’t withstand Melazera’s torture.
 I’ve seen his work.”

 It was midnight before they’d finished.
 Blackhawk washed the horse and the saddle.
 The Commander explained how to clean the pad and royal trappings in a trough with water, ash, and urine until the blood was dissolved away.
 Then Blackhawk re-tacked the horse and, by the first watch, was headed back to Farr.
 All evidence of the murder washed away.